 and to Matt Mc Clintock -

 50th Rás na hÉireann International Cross Country

-Garry Campbell has been selected for the Irish U23 team competing in the European Cross Country Championships in the Netherlands in December, after his 4th place finish at the National U23 Cross Country Championships in Abbottstown.
+Garry Campbell competed as part of the Irish U23 team in the European Cross Country Championships in the Netherlands in December, after his 4th place finish at the National U23 Cross Country Championships in Abbottstown.
 This was a great honour for Garry and for his Club.

-Neasa Reilly has been selected for the Celtic International in January in Antrim, after her 4th place finish at the National U16 Cross Country Championships in Abbottstown.
+Neasa Reilly was selected for the Celtic International in January in Antrim, after her 4th place finish at the National U16 Cross Country Championships in Abbottstown.
 This International event takes place on January 19th.